Anshc22/Stock-Screener-Scraper/README.md

 Scraping for stocks info from screener.com

 To Do:-
-Adding the header
+1)Adding the user agent to the header
-Adding desired companies tickers to the "Companies" List
+2)Adding desired companies tickers to the "Companies" List